datacarpentry/semester-biology/materials/databases_intro.md

 layout: page
 element: notes
 title: Introduction to Databases
-language: R
+language: SQL
 ---

 > Remind students to install Firefox.

 > Walk through installing SQLite Manager Add-on.

-## Why use a database management system
+### Why use a database management system

 * Simple and effective software for storing, managing and retrieving information
 * Widely used to store and maintain lots of existing data